twojstaryzdomu/rsync/rsync.1.md

     recent files existing on the destination, allow any less recent directory to be replaced by more recent symlinks.

+Note that some options are mutually exclusive.
+The first option listed below prevails over the others, when multiple symlink mode options are specified.

+0.  `--update-links`
+0.  `--copy-links`
+0.  `--links`

 # DIAGNOSTICS

 rsync occasionally produces error messages that may seem a little cryptic.
 The